 The distance between Downtown Canmore and Downtown Banff is 24.4 km via the Trans-Canada Hwy/AB-1 W. It takes about 20 minutes to drive from Canmore to Banff, depending on traffic conditions.

-You’ll pass the Banff Park East Gate when driving between Canmore and Banff.
-If you already have a Parks Canada pass, you can stick to the right-hand lanes and keep going.
+You’ll pass the Banff Park East Gate between Canmore and Banff.
+If you already have a Parks Canada pass, stick to the right-hand lanes and keep going.
 If you have yet to purchase your park pass, stop at one of the booths to buy your pass.
 You can pay for your pass with cash or a credit card.

 Exits for Banff